Employer disciplinary hearings & arbitration

 Union employee discipline is covered under the union’s CBA.
 When a disciplinary matter is brought against a union member, that member is entitled to representation from the union and that the appropriate procedure be followed under the CBA.
 If you have received a Final Disciplinary Notice, your CBA usually provides for the matter to be arbitrated as a final administrative resolution.

-At The Mark Law Firm, our experienced Labor Law Attorneys can help you navigate through the disciplinary process, whether through consultation, monitoring, or representation.
+At The Mark Law Firm, our experienced Labor Law Team can help you navigate through the disciplinary process, whether through consultation, monitoring, or representation.

 Employee disputes with union